hillaryychan/COMP6771/notes/02_Libraries.md

 #### Lambda Expressions

-This can be done via **lambda expressions**.
-Lambda expressions (or anonymous functions) are function definitions that are not bound to an identifier.
+**Lambda expressions** (or **anonymous functions**) are function definitions that are not bound to an identifier.
 They are often passed as arguments to higher-order functions, or used to construct the result of a higher order function that needs to return a function.

 ``` cpp
 // count_if counts the number of elements that satisfy a given predicate